Hoba meteorite: Impact

 The Hoba meteorite is thought to have impacted Earth less than 80,000 years ago.
 It is inferred that the Earth's atmosphere slowed the object in such a way that it impacted the surface at terminal velocity, thereby remaining intact and causing little excavation (expulsion of earth).
 Assuming a drag coefficient of about 1.3, the meteor appears to have slowed to about 2.75 km/s from an entry speed to the atmosphere typically in excess of 10 km/s.
 The meteorite is unusual in that it is flat on both major surfaces.

 Discovery

 The Hoba meteorite left no preserved crater and its discovery was a chance event.
 In 1920, the owner of the land, Jacobus Hermanus Brits, encountered the object while ploughing one of his fields with an ox.
 While working the field, he heard a loud metallic scratching sound and the plough came to an abrupt halt.
-The obstruction was excavated, identified as a meteorite and described by Mr. Brits, whose report was published in 1920 and can be viewed at the Grootfontein Museum in Namibia.
+The obstruction was excavated, identified as a meteorite and described by Brits, whose report was published in 1920 and can be viewed at the Grootfontein Museum in Namibia.

 Friedrich Wilhelm Kegel took the first published photograph of the Hoba meteorite.